satra/NiPyPe-Paper/nipype_paper.rst

 1) No uniform access to neuroimaging analysis software and usage information.
 For current multi-modal datasets, researchers typically resort to using different software packages for different components of the analysis.
-However, these different software packages are accessed and interfaced with in different ways, such as: shell scripting (FSL, AFNI, Camino), Matlab (SPM) and Python (NiPy).
+However, these different software packages are accessed, and interfaced with, in different ways, such as: shell scripting (FSL, AFNI, Camino), Matlab (SPM) and Python (NiPy).
 This has resulted in a heterogeneous set of software with no uniform way to use these tools or execute them.
 With the primary focus on algorithmic improvement,